-Action New or existing action Implementation timeframe Estimated cost (if known) Funding source Investigate options for maximising available capacity and revenue at the Palmerston Landfill New 2018/19 To be confirmed General rates funding (Uniform Annual General Charge) Increase user charges for green waste from \$20 per m3 to \$50 per m3 New 1 July 2018 Minimal (existing staff time) NA Develop a closure plan for the Palmerston Landfill, including options for provision of replacement services and facilities (including a new transfer station) New 2019/20 To be confirmed General rates funding (Uniform Annual General Charge) Investigate options for removal of Hampden Landfill New 2018 To be confirmed General rates funding (Uniform Annual General Charge) Remove Hampden Landfill contents to Palmerston landfill (dependent on outcome of investigation noted above) New To be confirmed Approx. \$1.8m Loan - funded through General rates funding MfE Waste Minimisation Fund (if available) Management of 14 closed landfills throughout the district (including Oamaru landfill) Existing Ongoing Approx. \$190,000 per annum General rates funding (Uniform Annual General Charge)
+Action New or existing action Implementation timeframe Estimated cost (if known) Funding source Investigate options for maximising available capacity and revenue at the Palmerston Landfill New 2018/19 To be confirmed Landfill revenue/general rates Increase user charges for green waste from \$20 per m3 to \$50 per m3 at Palmerston Landfill New 1 July 2018 Minimal (existing staff time) NA Develop a closure plan for the Palmerston Landfill, including options for provision of replacement services and facilities (including a new transfer station) New 2019/20 To be confirmed Landfill revenue/general rates Investigate options for removal of Hampden Landfill Existing Ongoing To be confirmed General rates (Uniform Annual General Charge) Remove Hampden Landfill contents to Palmerston landfill (dependent on outcome of investigation noted above) New To be confirmed Approx. \$1.8m Loan - funded through General ratesMfE Waste Minimisation Fund (if available) Management of 14 closed landfills throughout the district (including Oamaru landfill) Existing Ongoing Approx. \$190,000 per annum General rates funding (Uniform Annual General Charge)